Financial-Times/origami-website/_components/contributing.md

 - open an issue on the components' repository
 - make the change the component yourself and open a PR
+- contact the team for support

 ### Opening an issue

+Each component has its own Github repository with issues.
+For example see [o-table issues](https://github.com/Financial-Times/o-table/issues).
 Issues are important for Origami, as they provide a place for us to track discussions about changes to components.
 They allow us to reference past discussions and inform future decisions, and help to stop us from talking about the same thing multiple times.

-If there is a change you would like to see, we appreciate a detailed description of the problem and your reasoning.
-Our components have issue templates that help us get to the root of the problem, but feel free to be liberal in your explanations and examples when opening a new issue.
+If there is a change you would like to see but you are not familiar with Github please contact the Origami team to discuss, otherwise a Github issue is a good place to start.
+We appreciate a detailed description of the problem and your reasoning.
+Our components have Github issue templates that help us get to the root of the problem, but feel free to be liberal in your explanations and examples when opening a new issue.

 ### Working on a component

-If you've chosen to make changes to the component, you'll need the [Origami Build Tools](#build-an-independent-component).
+If you've chosen to make changes to a component directly please feel free to contact the Origami team with any questions.
+To get started you'll need to use the [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools#readme).
 In addition to building the scaffolding for a component, these command-line tools enable us to install dependencies, build demos locally, test our work and more.
+The [Create A New Origami Component tutorial](https://origami.ft.com/docs/tutorials/create-a-new-component-part-1/) covers these topics.

 We provide details on what commands to use for `obt` in its <a href="https://github.com/Financial-Times/origami-build-tools#readme" class="o-typography-link--external">documentation</a>